reg401/datasciencecoursera/README.md

-# datasciencecoursera
+## The Data Scientist’s Toolbox Repo

-"The Data Scientist’s Toolbox" course repository
+This is a repository for "The Data Scientist’s Toolbox" course.

+Additional information may be added at a later stage.